Isaac Colton Ash: City Council

-See also List of Los Angeles municipal election returns, 1925

 Ash was the first representative of Los Angeles City Council District 14 after a new city charter was put into effect in 1925, besting incumbent At-Large councilman Edwin T. Baker, 6,364 to 4,202.

 He did not run for reelection.
 He was a supporter of the George E. Cryer administration.

 Ash's two-year term was marked by controversy over his being appointed by City Controller John B. Powell as one of the "guards" for $15.7 million in bonds that were to be delivered to a bank in New York City — this after Ash had praised Powell and successfully urged the City Council to increase Powell's salary.
 He "went once before on one of these junkets and he wants to go again," a Los Angeles Times political commentator said.
 Ash later announced he would not go.